jmccw/SpectrumPlotter/README.md

 # SpectrumPlotter+
 Author: Jordan Walsh

-Description: General use plotters with function fitting and normalisation tools.
+Description: General use tools and plotters with function fitting and normalisation tools.
 Used for personal/academic purposes, updated as seen fit.

 V1.0 | Initial release - Carrier temperature extraction.